Japan's Culinary Heritage

 Nakanishi-san (sake brewer) - Community-hosted lunch in Gokayama

 Toga-mura is a small-scale local community in the hidden valley of Gokayama.
-Ueda-san is a Sansai (wild vegetable) specialist and Nakanishi-san cultivates rice to brew Doburoku sake.
-They will take us foraging for seasonal produce and we'll call at villagers' houses on the way, tasting some home-preserved Sansai.
+Nakanishi-san cultivates rice to brew doburoku sake, and he will take us foraging for seasonal produce.
+We'll call at villagers' houses on the way, tasting some home-preserved sansai, or wild vegetables.
 The villagers will collaborate to produce a community-hosted lunch for us.

 Chef Shinse - Foodscape beach lunch on Awaji Island

-Rendez-vous on the coast for the ultimate beach lunch experience…your chef today is a real artist and will prepare for you his signature “Foodscape”.
+Rendez-vous on the coast for the ultimate beach lunch experience!
+Your chef today is a real artist and will prepare his signature 'foodscape'.
 Using locally harvested ingredients, he applies his inspiration to create an edible landscape that will delight all your senses.

 Baba Cutlery Works - Craftsmanship inherited from father to son